rmordechay/jogson/README.md

 ## Read from JSON

-Once you have the `mapper`, you can read the data easily.
+Once you have an object, an array or a mapper, you can read the data easily.
 Consider the following JSON

 ```go
 jsonString := `{